Are you looking for a Wayapa® class or workshop in your local area?

 In February 2018 I was introduced to Wayapa® Wuurrk by Jamie Marloo Thomas with conversation around a campfire followed by the 14 Element Movement Practice barefoot on Ngarrindjeri Country in the Coorong South Australia.

 So much of what Jamie said was what I was already sharing with others, what I already thought and felt.
 A culmination of my life experiences and being blessed to travel and work around Australia for thirteen years, spending much time in remote locations connecting with Mother Earth.
-Even though I am a non-Australian Aboriginal person, I related so much to Jamie and the spirit of Wayapa®.
+I related so much to Jamie and the spirit of Wayapa®.

 Within two weeks I was in Melbourne for the Certified Practitioner Course with Jamie and Sara sharing the Wayapa® concepts, knowledge and stories.
 What an enriching heartfelt experience.
 Now as a qualified Wayapa® Wuurrker I’m ready to share Wayapa® in Adelaide.